CtrlK

 Specificity

-Lists multiple specific concrete actions and concepts: command structure, flag handling, configuration layering, version embedding, exit codes, I/O patterns, signal handling, shell completion, argument validation, and CLI unit testing.
+Lists many concrete actions — 'command structure, flag handling, configuration layering, version embedding, exit codes, I/O patterns, signal handling, shell completion, argument validation, and CLI unit testing' — giving comprehensive coverage of the domain.

 Completeness

-Clearly answers both 'what' (Golang CLI application development with specific capabilities listed) and 'when' (explicit 'Use when building, modifying, or reviewing a Go CLI tool' plus 'Also triggers when code uses cobra, viper, or urfave/cli').
-Also includes cross-references to related skills for disambiguation.
+Explicitly answers both what ('Golang CLI application development') and when ('Use when building, modifying, or reviewing a Go CLI tool', 'Also triggers when code uses cobra, viper, or urfave/cli') with concrete trigger phrases.

 Trigger Term Quality